samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 #### Disarming Attack

 When you hit a creature with an attack roll, you can expend one Superiority Die to attempt to disarm the target.
-Add the Superiority Die roll to the attack’s damage roll.
-The target must succeed on a Strength saving throw or drop one object of your choice that it’s holding, with the object landing in its space.
+Add the Superiority Die roll to the attack's damage roll.
+The target must succeed on a Strength saving throw or drop one object of your choice that it's holding, with the object landing in its space.

 #### Distracting Strike

 When you hit a creature with an attack roll, you can expend one Superiority Die to distract the target.
-Add the Superiority Die roll to the attack’s damage roll.
+Add the Superiority Die roll to the attack's damage roll.
 The next attack roll against the target by an attacker other than you has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) if the attack is made before the start of your next turn.

 #### Evasive Footwork